 Only available through dealer

 If you're looking to truly embrace advanced technology with your blinds, the TruePoE PowerShades takes a unique, innovative approach with its power source.
 While the company does sell hardwired and battery-operated motorized blinds, the True PoE roller shades use Power over Ethernet (PoE) to transfer both power and data through a single Ethernet cable.
-That one cable, when plugged into a network switch that supports PoE, can deliver the mere 5 watts of power that the True PoE shades require for operation while keeping them wired to the internet at all times.
+When plugged into a network switch that supports PoE, that one cable can deliver the mere 5 watts of power that the True PoE shades require for operation while keeping them wired to the internet at all times.

-A noticeable result, compared to other motorized blinds, the TruePoE shades can fully open and close at a significantly faster speed.
+Compared to other motorized blinds, a noticeable result is that the TruePoE shades can fully open and close at a significantly faster speed.
 A hub is also unnecessary since you have an established internet connection through the Ethernet cable.

 The shades themselves are available in a modest selection of colors and three styles of fabric: solar, light-filtering, and light-blocking, with the latter allowing the least amount of sunlight through.
 PowerShades are only available through specific dealers, so they can assist with customizing and installing your order.
 Even with the simpler power/data solution, it can help to have installers familiar with the new technology.